HenrikBengtsson/doFuture/README.md

 }
 ```

-## doFuture bring foreach to the HPC cluster
+## Futures bring foreach to the HPC cluster
 To do the same on high-performance computing (HPC) cluster, the
 [future.BatchJobs] package can be used.
 Assuming BatchJobs has
 been configured correctly, then following foreach iterations will